From challenges to innovation: Doing our part to improve children's health status and health services in Canada

 1.0 credit hours

 Working with newcomers to Canada

 Presentation will focus on working with newcomers to Canada followed by an update on the 2016 Resident Advocacy Grant Project.

 Topics: International health, Resident/trainee

 This seminar familiarizes the general paediatrician with the non-invasive ventilation strategies, such as highflow nasal cannulae (HFNC) and CPAP, increasingly used on the paediatric ward and in community hospitals.
 After an explanation of “how things work”, common case scenarios are presented that demonstrate how to select appropriate patients, avoid common pitfalls and work with the limitations of therapy.

-Speaker(s): Sarah Waterston, MD
+Faculty: Jeff Bishop, MD and Sarah Waterston, MD